Visit Divriği

 What are the main things to see in Divriği?

-The headline sights are the UNESCO-listed Great Mosque and Hospital of Divriği, the 13th-century Divriği Castle, the traditional stone mansions, the women-run Hüma Hatun Street, and the aviation-heritage area around Divriği Hava Kampüsü.
-The surrounding mountains and valleys are part of the visit.
+The headline sights are the UNESCO-listed Great Mosque and Hospital of Divriği, the 13th-century Divriği Castle with the 1181 Castle Mosque inside it, the Mengücek-era Sitte Melik tomb (1196), the traditional stone mansions, the women-run Hüma Hatun Street, the glass viewing terrace over the Çaltı Canyon (opened 2021), and Nuri Demirağ Air Campus, open to sport and amateur aviation.
+The surrounding mountains, valleys and the Mursal Dam reservoir landscape are part of the visit.
 The 2–3 hour, one-day and weekend plans on this page put these stops in a realistic order for a day trip or a longer stay.

 How much time should I plan for Divriği?